iotaledger/documentation/iota-streams/0.1/introduction/overview.md

-# IOTA Streams
+# Streams overview

-**Streams is a cryptographic framework for streaming authenticated and/or encrypted messages.
+**Streams is a cryptographic framework for building applications that stream authenticated and/or encrypted messages.
 Streams comes with a built-in method of sending messages to IOTA nodes, but it's also flexible enough to allow you to build applications that send messages over another medium such as IPFS.**

 Here are just a few ideas of what you can build with Streams: